 Upon seeing the lopsided verdict above, you’d be forgiven for thinking that I didn’t like this game, but in fact, I quite enjoyed it.
 But however hard I tried, I couldn’t think of anything other than the story and detective elements that I could rate as ‘Good’.
 The game is by no means perfect, many elements lack polish and could have been developed further.
 However, despite these shortcomings, I found myself hooked.
 After playing the first few hours the game stuck with me, and I was surprised to find myself wanting to return to the world to solve the mystery.

-Perhaps future episodes will address some of the issues I mentioned, and it should be reminded that this is only the first installment to the returning series.
+Perhaps future episodes will address some of the issues I mentioned, and it should be reminded that this is only the first installment of the returning series.
 Going forward, it will be interesting to see what the Shadowrun community can create for the game.
-Either way, Shadowrun Returns is a solid and faithful entry to the Shadowrun series, and hopefully soon we’ll see more of the same, engaging stories for this unique, genre-mashing RPG.
+Either way, Shadowrun Returns is a solid and faithful entry to the Shadowrun series, and hopefully, soon we’ll see more of the same, engaging stories for this unique, genre-mashing RPG.

-Note from Ric: This review comes from Stef Oh, a freelance writer.
-He also owns and operates formspacefilm.com, and lives in Melbourne, Australia.
+Note from Ric: This review comes from Stef Oh.